ichernyshovvv/completing-read-strings/README.md

 ;; => ("sec" "ond")
 ```

-A developer have to locally rebind `crm-separator` and tell the user which
+A developer has to locally rebind `crm-separator` and tell the user which
 character to type to separate the candidates.

 ``` elisp